-22.Annual Evaluation- Board and its Committees
+21.Annual Evaluation- Board and its Committees

 22.Policy against Sexual and Workplace harassment

 The Company believes in providing opportunity and key positions to women professionals.It has been the Endeavour of the Group to encourage women professionals by creating properpolicies to tackle issues relating to safe and proper working conditions for them andcreate and maintain a healthy and conducive work environment free of discrimination.

 During the year under review there were no case filed pursuant to the Sexual Harassmentof Women at Workplace (Prevention Prohibition and Redressal) Act 2013.

-24. Related Party Transactions:
+23. Related Party Transactions

 24.Managerial Remuneration and Particulars of Employees

 25. Extract of the Annual Return

 26. Auditors and Auditors' Report

-Pursuant to the provisions of Section 139 of the Act and the rules framed thereunder M/s.KPMC & Associates Chartered Accountants (Firm Registration No. 005359C) whowere appointed as statutory auditors of the Company from the conclusion of the 23rd AnnualGeneral Meeting (AGM) of the Company held on September 30 2014 till the conclusion of the28th AGM to be held in the year 2019 subject to ratification of theirappointment at every AGM.
+Pursuant to the provisions of Section 139 of the Act and the rules framed thereunder M/s.KPMC & Associates Chartered Accountants (Firm Registration No. 005359C) whowere appointed as statutory auditors of the Company to hold office from the conclusion ofthis Annual General Meeting (AGM) till the conclusion of 28th Annual General Meeting ofthe Company to be held in the financial year ending 2019 subject to ratification of theirappointment at every AGM.

 The notes to accounts appearing in the schedule and referred to in the Auditors' Reportare self explanatory.

-28. Secretarial Audit Report
+28. Secretarial Auditors

-30. Listing with Stock Exchanges:
+30. Listing with Stock Exchanges

-The Company is listed at Bombay Stock Exchange Ltd and Delhi Stock Exchange Ltd andconfirms that it has paid the Annual Listing Fees for the year 2015-2016 to BSE Ltd. wherethe Company's shares are listed.
+The Company is listed at Bombay Stock Exchange Ltd and Delhi Stock Exchange Ltd andconfirms that it has paid the Annual Listing Fees for the year 2016-2017 to BSE Ltd. wherethe Company's shares are listed.

-Your Company's Corporate Governance philosophy esteems from the belief that corporategovernance is a key element in improving efficiency transparency accountability andgrowth as well as enhancing investor's confidence.
+Your Company's Corporate Governance philosophy esteems from the belief that CorporateGovernance is a key element in improving efficiency transparency accountability andgrowth as well as enhancing investor's confidence.

 A detailed analysis of the Company's performance is discussed in the ManagementDiscussion and Analysis Report annexed to this report and forms part of this Report.

 33.Directors' Responsibility Statement:

 Pursuant to Section 134(5) of the Companies Act 2013 the board of directors to thebest of their knowledge and ability confirm that:

-a) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;
+a) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

-b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit and loss of the company for that period;
+b) The directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit and loss of the company for that period;

-c) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;
+c) The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;

-d) the directors had prepared the annual accounts on a going concern basis;
+d) The directors had prepared the annual accounts on a going concern basis;

-e) the directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively; and
+e) The directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively; and

-f) the directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.
+f) The directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.